hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-smokingceasedate-intro.md

-**Example usage scenarios**
+#### Usage scenarios

-The following are example usage scenarios for this profile:
+The following are supported usage scenarios for this profile:

-- TBD
+- Query for observations of tobacco smoking cease date (quit date) associated with a patient
-- TBD
+- Record or update an observation of tobacco smoking cease date (quit date) associated with a patient

-**Profile specific implementation guidance**
+#### Profile specific implementation guidance

-- TBD
+{% include observation_coding_guidance.md -%}